Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 `1.0.13`
 - Improved performance for Setting, Getting, and Removing Float Char/Global vars and String Char/Global vars

+`1.0.15`
+- Add filter fields to global and character variables editors

 ## Fixes
 `1.0.14`
 - API file was missing from the archive